 Our Library and Computing Services team and Student Technology Mentors are also on hand to provide any additional support you need.
 Our friendly teams will help you with all your set-up related queries, from how to reset your password to connecting to the internet and how to print.

-To help you with your studies, you’ll also receive, and have access to, support from across the University.
+To help you with your studies, you’ll also receive and have access to support from across the University.

 - Your personal tutor helps you get the most out of your programme by supporting and guiding you.
 You’ll be assigned a personal tutor when your programme starts and it’s important to make time to meet with your tutor regularly to get the most out of your time at Herts.

-- Herts SU can support students with learning techniques to help you organise your workload in a way that suits you.
+- Herts SU can support you with learning techniques to help you organise your workload in a way that suits you.
 You can book a one-to-one SU Study Smart session with an academic and welfare adviser.

 - Your School will also offer subject specific support, so make sure to check your Canvas programme site and talk to your School team.